-How to make Corn Casserole without creamed corn or corn muffin mix:
+How to make Corn Casserole with Cheese without creamed corn or corn muffin mix:

 One thing I discovered when researching corn casseroles on the internet is that almost all of them seem to use canned creamed corn and packaged corn muffin mix.

 Instead of those ingredients, I simply used plain cornmeal and real cream in this recipe.
 My family loved this casserole using real, fresh ingredients!

-Can I make Corn Casserole ahead of time?:
+Can I make this Cheesy Corn Casserole recipe ahead of time?: